meilisearch/documentation/guides/advanced_guides/keys.md

 Since the private and public keys are generated based on your master key, you must change the master key to change the two other ones.

-This means that you will have to restart MeiliSearch with the new master key.
+MeiliSearch needs to be restarted with the new master key for the keys to be changed.

-**All key will be changed**.
-This means that a single key can not be changed.
+**All key will be changed**, thus a single key can not be changed.